intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 #### Move to

-Moves the file to another folder of SharePoint sites.
+Moves the file to another folder.

+|**Note**: The folder must be one level before the Parent Level folder related to a SharePoint Site, or FileNet Object Store.

 You may move files by dragging and dropping them, or by selecting the `Move to` option.

 - Using `Move to`

-    Click the `Move to` action, then select the site and folder you wish to move to.
-Press the `Select` button to move the document:
+    Click the `Move to` action, then select the folder you wish to move to.
+Click the `Select` button to move the document:

     [![Move to action](unity-8-user-guide/images/move-to.png)](unity-8-user-guide/images/move-to.png)

 - Using Drag and Drop

-    - Click on the file you want to move, then drag and drop the file from the Search Results to a SharePoint Folder on the Folder View.
+    - Click on the file you want to move, then drag and drop the file from the Search Results to a Repository Folder on the Folder View.
     - After dropping the file, you will be asked if you’d like to move or copy the file.
 Moving will relocate the file to a new location, while copying will duplicate the document and place the copy in the new location:

         [![Move to drag and drop](unity-8-user-guide/images/move-to.gif)](unity-8-user-guide/images/move-to.gif)